-Back home in Singapore where I’m grew up and spent the first 25 years of my life, it’s very common for restaurants to serve a few different options of hot sauces as well as pickled chilies to go along with our food.
-Naturally, pickling chilies or peppers has been an idea I’ve thought about for a while, and when I found fresh jalapeños at my vegetable grocer recently, I decided it was time to pickle some peppers!
+Back home in Singapore where I grew up and spent the first 25 years of my life, it’s very common for restaurants to serve a few different options of hot sauces as well as pickled chilies to go along with our food.
+Naturally, pickling chilies or peppers has been an idea I’ve thought about for a while, and when I found fresh jalapeños at the grocery store recently, I decided it was time to pickle some peppers!

 What is Vinegar Pickling (or Quick Pickling)?

 Given that it was my first time making pickled anything, I researched a little on what it meant.

 According to Food and Wine, vinegar pickling (a.k.a. quick pickling) is a simple and straightforward process which involves combining and heating a mixture of vinegar, water, salt, and sugar, and then submerging the vegetables you wish to pickle in this mixture once it’s boiled, let it cool, and then store it in the refrigerator.